tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - Simple Queue Service is a messaging queue that helps you build distributed applications

-- Simple Notification Service (SNS) is a notification service that can do things like send email notifications when a cloudwatch alarm is triggered.
+- Simple Notification Service (SNS) is a notification service that can do things like send email notifications when a CloudWatch alarm is triggered.
 It provides topcics for high-throughput, push-based (as opposed to pull-based), many to many messaging.

 - Step Functions provide coordination of various serverless AWS services with a visual workflow.